greyblake/greyblake.github.com/source/_posts/2012-08-10-unexpected-ruby-behaviour.markdown

 But when you use `super(...)` you have to pass arguments manually.
 In my example `ArgumentError` was raised because `Parent#m2` expects to receive exactly one argument, but nothing was passed to `super()`

-## lambda and Proc.new acts differently
+## lambda and Proc.new act differently

 It's a well known thing but I want to remind.
 There 2 differences between proc objects created with `lambda` and `Proc.new`: